 Create a business plan when starting a food business from home

 Once you know what kind of food business you want to start, it’s time to sit down and create a business plan.
-This document will outline your business goals, strategies, and how you plan on achieving them.
+This document will outline your business requirements, goals, strategies, and how you plan on achieving them.

 It’s essential to have a detailed business plan because it will be the roadmap that you follow as your business grows.